ecwydra/data-146-page/project1.md

 print(data.iloc[:5])
 ```

-Stretch question: I got all observations from a series of columns still using iloc and loc, but specifying which column, or variable, I want to extract the observations from. `data.country.iloc[:5]` gets the first 5 observations under the variable `country`.
+<font color='red'>Stretch question:</font> I got all observations from a series of columns still using iloc and loc, but specifying which column, or variable, I want to extract the observations from. `data.country.iloc[:5]` gets the first 5 observations under the variable `country`.
 In order to get all the observations, I would do `data.country.iloc[:]`.

 ## Question 8
 An API is access point to a server/database.
 It generally has documented protocols for get and send requests.
 A programmer might want data from a particular server, the API will tell the programmer how to access that data.
 Once the data is requested, the API will communicate its response to the machine the programmer is working on.
 The example for how to construct an API request, pull data, write to local file, etc. is below.
 I used the requests library in order to get the data from the url where the data is located.
 I give the path to the new file I created, open the file I got from the requests library, write the requested data to the new file, and use the pandas library to read the data into a new data frame.